-Identified Risks Risk Level Mitigation Measures implementation Regular training / discussion forum / coordination meeting to discuss climate change knowledge and program progress, as well as to build their sense of ownership to the program Training and discussion will be designed to be sensitive to the needs and general character of the participant, to ensure maximum participation Utilizing knowledge board effectively to inform the wider community Social Risk: Mangrove restoration activity might be hindered by land-owner reluctance to allow the program to be implemented in their unproductive land Low Conduct series of workshops to build land-owner understanding on the communal benefit of turning their unproductive land into mangrove restoration site Personal and informal approach from village working group member to further enhance their awareness Social Risk : Economic benefits from the program (adaptation actions that could produce larger economic benefits) may garner more attention from the stakeholders in comparison to its social and environmental benefits Low Mainstream environmental and social safeguarding since early in the preparation stage by embedding sustainable development context During inception training, will put emphasis on benefits on each aspect (environmental, social, economic) that could be gained by building coastal resilience; including how each aspect interlink with each other Environmental Risk: Natural disaster and extreme weather events could delay or impede program implementation Medium Coordinate with Disaster Management Board and Ministries of Marine and Fisheries regarding early warning system in place Communicate in advance potential delay on program implementation to relevant stakeholders Prepare contingency plan for such events Financial Risk: Delay in program implementation may result in delay of financial disbursement Medium Close monitoring for project implementation and reporting, and provide immediate feed-back on problem faced by the executing institutions Design problem-solving procedure to ensure issues are dealt in timely and effective manner environmental and social risks that could arise from the program and the corresponding mitigation measures.
+Annex 5 to OPG_Amended in October 201 Identified Risks Risk Level Mitigation Measures implementation Regular training / discussion forum / coordination meeting to discuss climate change knowledge and program progress, as well as to build their sense of ownership to the program Training and discussion will be designed to be sensitive to the needs and general character of the participant, to ensure maximum participation Utilizing knowledge board effectively to inform the wider community Social Mangr hinder the pr unproc I Risk: rove restoration activity might be red by land-owner reluctance to allow rogram to be implemented in their ductive land Low Conduct series of workshops to build land-owner understanding on the communal benefit of turning their unproductive land into mangrove restoration site Personal and informal approach from village working group member to further enhance their awareness Social Econo (adapt larger attentic compa benefit I Risk : omic benefits from the program tation actions that could produce economic benefits) may garner more ion from the stakeholders in arison to its social and environmental ts Low Mainstream environmental and social safeguarding since early in the preparation stage by embedding sustainable development context During inception training, will put emphasis on benefits on each aspect (environmental, social, economic) that could be gained by building coastal resilience; including how each aspect interlink with each other Enviro Natura events implen onmental Risk: al disaster and extreme weather s could delay or impede program mentation Medium Coordinate with Disaster Management Board and Ministries of Marine and Fisheries regarding early warning system in place Communicate in advance potential delay on program implementation to relevant stakeholders Prepare contingency plan for such events Finan Delay in dela cial Risk: in program implementation may result ay of financial disbursement Medium Close monitoring for project implementation and reporting, and provide immediate feed-back on problem faced by the executing institutions Design problem-solving procedure to ensure issues are dealt in timely and effective manner environmental and social risks that could arise from the program and the corresponding mitigation measures.
 As part of the risk management process, an Environmental and Social Risk Management Plan has been developed for the program and can be found in Annex xx of the proposal.